CortexIntelligentAutomation/docs/content/en/docs/2025.1/Reference/Blocks/http/execute-http-request/execute-http-request-block-1.md

 <br>

-This example will send this request to `https://server.domain.com:8722/api/default/default/flows/ExampleFlow/executions?packageName=ExamplePackage`, where `server.domain.com` is the FQDN of the server hosting an Innovation install.
+This example will send this request to `https://server.domain.com:8722/api/default/default/flows/ExampleFlow/executions?packageName=ExamplePackage`, where `server.domain.com` is the FQDN of the server hosting a {{% ctx %}} install.

 #### Properties